flintlib/flint/doc/source/ca_mat.rst

     This function uses the Jordan decomposition, and the branch of the matrix logarithm is defined by taking the principal values of the logarithms of all eigenvalues.
-The matrix exponential always exists, but computation can fail if computing the Jordan decomposition fails.